Narayanbhat166/demistify_async/slides.md

   mono: "Iosevka Term"
 ---

-# Demistify asynchronous programming
+# Asynchronous I/O

-<uim-rocket/> A guide to understanding asynchronous programming. <uim-rocket/>
+A deep dive into asynchronous IO with rust and MIO.

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)